 I don’t know about you guys but our current lock down situation is showing me flames.
 It’s hard to be content with staying in one place when you have ish to do, right?

-I mean, I have to cancel events and everything!
-I’m so annoyed that I can’t get my hair done.
+I mean, lock down has forced me to cancel events, hair appointments, coffee dates… I’m so annoyed!
 Also, I desperately need a Big Mac meal.
 Argh, this is so frustrating.
 The outcry!
 The heartbreak!
 However will I cope?!

 Aaand right there, in that moment, is when I realize that I am being a chop and that I need to check my privilege.

-You see, friends, privilege probably looks different to each person.
+You see, friends, privilege probably looks a lot different to each person.
 I mean, it’s not just about money.

 In fact, I didn’t exactly grow up in a household rollin’ in dough.
 (Dough as in cash, not dough as in the malleable mixture of flour and water.
 But you knew that.)